 - Tags: Add tags to organize your site’s forms.

 - Submit Button Text: Change the button text to “Register” or “Enter” for example.

-- AJAX Forms: Use the AJAX settings to allow parts of the form to update without needing to reload the entire page.
+- Enable AJAX form submissions: Use the AJAX settings to allow parts of the form to update without needing to reload the entire page.
 This option is enabled by default on all new forms.

-- GDPR Enhancements: Prevent visitor’s IP addresses, login credentials, and other personal details from being stored in your website’s database by using this GDPR compliant feature.
+- Disable storing of entry information in WordPress: Prevent visitors’ IP addresses, login credentials, and other personal details from being stored in your website’s database by using this GDPR-compliant feature.
 If you need more information about this, see our guide on how to add a GDPR agreement field to your contact form.